coldshrine/study-notes/books/designing-data-intensive-applications.md

 Atomicity can be implemented using a log for crash recovery, and isolation can be implemented using a lock on each object, allowing only one thread to access an object at any one time.

+# Transactions and Error Recovery

+A key feature of transactions is their ability to be **aborted and safely retried** if an error occurs.

+- In **datastores with leaderless replication**, it is the **application's responsibility** to handle error recovery.
+- The purpose of aborts is to ensure **safe retries**, enabling the application to recover from transient issues.

+---

+## Weak Isolation Levels

+Concurrency issues (e.g., race conditions) arise when:
+1. One transaction reads data that is concurrently modified by another transaction.
+2. Two transactions attempt to simultaneously modify the same data.

+### Database Isolation and Concurrency

+Databases provide **transaction isolation** to hide concurrency issues, but this comes with trade-offs:

+- **Serializable Isolation**:
+  - Provides the highest level of isolation, ensuring transactions behave as if executed one at a time.
+  - However, it incurs a significant **performance cost**.

+- **Weaker Isolation Levels**:
+  - Common in practice to reduce performance overhead.
+  - These levels protect against **some** concurrency issues but not all.
+  - Applications must account for the remaining issues, potentially increasing complexity.